MicrosoftDocs/azure-docs/articles/private-5g-core/tutorial-create-example-set-of-policy-control-configuration.md

 ## Prerequisites

 * Read the information in [Policy control](policy-control.md) and familiarize yourself with Azure Private 5G Core policy control configuration.
-* Ensure you can sign in to the Azure Portal using an account with access to the active subscription you identified in [Complete the prerequisite tasks for deploying a private mobile network](complete-private-mobile-network-prerequisites.md).
+* Ensure you can sign in to the Azure portal using an account with access to the active subscription you identified in [Complete the prerequisite tasks for deploying a private mobile network](complete-private-mobile-network-prerequisites.md).
 This account must have the built-in Contributor role at the subscription scope.
 * Identify the name of the Mobile Network resource corresponding to your private mobile network.

 ## Create a service for protocol filtering